Newar music: Modern music

 Apart from traditional music, there also exists popular music.
 One of them being Rajamati.
 Maestro Seturam Shrestha recorded the song first on a gramophone disc in Kolkata in 1908.
 At the end of 2005, The Lakhey (First Newa Metal Band)(Navras Shrestha) Recorded their First Newari Metal Dhampa tacha.

-In contemporary culture, there are numerous pop musicians, lyricists and singers, namely Prem Dhoj Pradhan, Madan Krishna Shrestha and Durga Lal Shrestha.
+In contemporary culture, there are numerous pop musicians, lyricists and singers, namely Prem Dhoj Pradhan, Madan Krishna Shrestha, Durga Lal Shrestha and Deepak Bajracharya.

 History

 According to mythology, Manjushree taught music to his disciples Shantikaracharya and Gunakaracharya.
 Shantikaracharya taught it to Vandhudatta Vajracharya and Shree Gunadattacharya, who wrote down the teachings to form the basis of classical music of Newars.
 Also, according to traditional stories, the instrument Paschima was handed down by Lord Krishna and Dhime invented by Lord Mahadeva.

 These stories infer that Newa music is primarily derived from the classic Hindu and Buddhist music.
 Music accompanied most of the traditional epics and plays written in Sanskrit and Nepal Bhasa.
 This music is based on raga and taal system.
 The earliest discovered treatise on Newa music is a manuscript called Sangit Chandra Grantha.
 It was written by King Jagatjyoti Malla of Bhaktapur and his minister Vanshamani Ojha.
 The manuscript primarily deals with dance, drama and stage play.
 The text was written in Sanskrit with translations and explanation in Nepal Bhasa.
 This was followed by another manuscript called Gayanlochan, written by King Jitamitra Malla.
 Various manuscripts on musical instruments have been found as well.
 The most famous ones of these are Taal anukaranam, Mridanga Anukaranam, Panchataal baaja.